Navigraph/msfs-navigation-data-interface/README.md

-# Navigraph Navdata Interface in MSFS
+# Navigraph Navigation Data Interface in MSFS

-This is a barebones implementation to be able to download up-to-date Navigraph navdata into MSFS (more specifically into the `work` folder of the aircraft).
+This is a barebones implementation to be able to download up-to-date Navigraph navigation data into MSFS (more specifically into the `work` folder of the aircraft).

 Documentation on the events used on the CommBus is located [here](/DOCS.md)